 - Preheat the oven to 350 degrees.

-- In a medium bowl, combine the dry ingredients.
+- In a medium bowl, combine the flour, cinnamon, baking powder, baking soda, and salt.
 Set aside.

 - In a large bowl, cream together the butter and sugars with an electric mixer until light and fluffy.
 Beat in the eggs and vanilla until combined.
 Mix in the bananas.